sinasab/Set_Card_Game/README.md

 * Steven:

 * Zach: Created functions for checking if 3 selected cards were in a set.
 One function for each aspect of the card (ie color, shape).
 Added function to call the 3 checkSets and return whether the 3 cards are a set.
 Made findSet to iterate through every possible combo of cards (Roman helped with the logic behind it).
-Tests for checkSet.rb
+Tests for checkSet.rb (checkSetTest.rb).
+Test for findSet (testFindSet.rb).
+Helped overall with some of the ideas on how to implement rules of the game through communication with teammates.

 ## Testing
 Please put all testing materials (writeups code etc) in the `testing` dir.